mathewgomas-alfred/mathewgomas.io/general_concepts/colors/bit_depth.rst

 Like how having a A2 paper in real life can allow for much more detail in the end drawing, it does take up more of your desk than a simple A4 paper.

-However, this does not just refer to the size of the image, but also how much precision you need per colour.
+However, this does not just refer to the size of the image, but also how much precision you need per color.

 To illustrate this, I'll briefly talk about something that is not even available in Krita: